pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

     `data-external="1"` will be left alone; the documents they link to will not be incorporated in the document.
-    Limitation: resources that are loaded dynamically through JavaScript cannot be incorporated; as a result, `--self-contained` does not work with `--mathjax`, and some advanced features (e.g.  zoom or speaker notes) may not work in an offline "self-contained" `reveal.js` slide show.
+    Limitation: resources that are loaded dynamically through JavaScript cannot be incorporated; as a result, some advanced features (e.g.  zoom or speaker notes) may not work in an offline "self-contained" `reveal.js` slide show.